Eight steps to marketing automation

 4. Inventory marketing communications

-• newsletters,
+• Newsletters

 5. Identify different customer journeys

-• What - what is the most appropriate proposition to offer.
+• What - what proposition fits best?

 7. Schedule marketing activities